 We support a rich exhibition program and hold events throughout the year.
 Please contact us if you would like to partner with us on a future exhibit or event.

-A list of our current and upcoming exhibits and events.
+A list of our current and upcoming exhibitions and events.

 - Past Exhibits

-An archive of past exhibits curated by W.D.
+A record of past exhibitions curated by W.D.
 Jordan Rare Books and Special Collections.

 Special Collections partners with the Master of Arts Art Conservation program to offer a one-year Art Conservation Graduate Assistantship.
 We also offer a Digital Humanities Undergraduate Assistantship to Arts & Sciences students who are interested in pursuing digital humanities research.